davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -Wpointer-arith, -Wno-pointer-arith

-  Warn about anything that depends on the size of a function type or of ``void``.
+  Warn about anything that depends on the 'size of' a function type or of ``void``.
 GNU C assigns these types a size of 1, for convenience in calculations with ``void *`` pointers and pointers to functions.
 In C++, warn also when an arithmetic operation involves